conormcafee/mitso-marketing/site/content/caseStudies.md

   impactful campaigns that achieve long-term results.
 We’re proud of what we have achieved, alongside our diverse range of clients.
 others: >-
-  We’re a one-stop shop for digital marketing, branding and other services and we help clients, both large and small across a range of different industries to achieve business goals.
+  We’re a one-stop shop for digital marketing, branding and other marketing and business services.
+We help clients both large and small across a range of different industries, to achieve business goals.
 clientLogos:
   - Logo: /assets/at-makeup.png
   - Logo: /assets/cmd.jpg